 Peter S. Berg

-Peter Berg became senior rabbi of the Temple, a Reform synagogue in Atlanta, in 2008—the fifth such leader since 1895.
+Peter Berg became senior rabbi of the Temple, a Reform synagogue in Atlanta, in 2008—its fifth leader since 1895.
 An advocate for social change, he is committed to teaching, building community, and addressing the needs of his congregants.
-Berg is president of the Atlanta Rabbinical Association and serves as a chaplain for the Georgia State Patrol.
-He serves on numerous boards and works with advocacy groups on issues including civil rights, the death penalty, gun safety, and hate crimes.
+A chaplain for the Georgia State Patrol, Berg also serves on numerous boards and works with advocacy groups on issues including civil rights, the death penalty, gun safety, and hate crimes.

 Education: George Washington University, Hebrew Union College-Jewish Institute of Religion (MA and rabbinic ordination)